Cian911/esp32-fireplace-controller/README.md

 Rename `secrets-sample.h` in `src/` folder to `secrets.h` and add the needed information for wifi/mqtt.

+### Limitations

+In using the `cc1101` module (as does the Flipper Zero), the Charlton & Jenkins remotes simply transmit data too fast for the `cc1101` to catch entirely.
+So most of the time it misses data.
+This unfortunatley means we can't really keep the remote itself in sync with actions taken from this device - until another solution presents itself that is...

 ### Contributors

 A massive thanks to [@cthuwu_chan](https://www.reddit.com/user/cthuwu_chan/) who helped me decode the signal originally. :bow: